pyMBE-dev/pyMBE/README.md

 Please also make sure to properly cite the original authors if you use the resources provided in the `parameters/` folder.
 The relevant references are provided as comments in the corresponding files.

+## License

+Copyright (C) 2023-2024 pyMBE-dev team

+pyMBE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+You should have received a [copy](LICENSE.txt) of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.